ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/10-sessions.md

 In a cookie session, the session information is completely stored within the cookie.
 This has the benefit that no state information needs to be stored on the server, and it is easy to implement.

 There are several downsides to the cookie session.
 The first is that it comes with a limited amount of reliable storage (the standard suggests that browsers support a minimum cookie size of 4096 bytes per cookie, but there is no hard requirement).
-Second, cookies are somewhat vulnerable, as they can be intercepted in-transit, and they can also be recovered from a browser's cookie storage by a knowledgable adversary.
+Second, cookies are somewhat vulnerable, as they can be intercepted in-transit, and they can also be recovered from a browser's cookie storage by a knowledgeable adversary.

 ## In-Memory Cookies